WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_34.md

 And they shall know that I am the LORD their God with them, and that they, the house of Israel, are my people, declares the Lord God.

 ###### 31
-And you are my sheep, human sheep of my pasture, and I am your God, declares the Lord God." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And you are my sheep, human sheep of my pasture, and I am your God, declares the Lord God."

 ***